Colmar in Winter: 17 Fairytale & Festive Things to Do

 Get in the festive spirit at the Christmas Market.

-There is also usually an ice skating rink set up on Place Rapp at the end of November.
-Prices vary, but shouldn’t exceed more than a few euros.
+There is also usually an ice skating rink set up on Place Rapp at the end of November, where you can rent skates and enjoy the rink for just a few euros per hour.

 Explore more Christmas markets on a day tour (of three countries!).